 Configuration Variables (CV’s)

 The offset (24-bits) is always defined as the indexed CV address whereby the first byte corresponds to CV31 and the second byte corresponds to CV32.
+For example, CV1 is at offset 0x00 00 00.

 [Indexed] CV Space Overlay Mapping

 Data Spaces are also (dual) mapped to the CV Space and therefore can be read out by using POM or XPOM.
 When this mapping occurs, the Data Space length in bytes is prepended in the CV mapping.
+For example, to read the Data Space Info, for data spaces 8-15, set CV32=2, CV32=1, then read CV259.

+If a dataspace is unimplemented, a decoder shall either reject a read using methods defined in S-9.3.2 or return a prepended length value of 0.
+Values of 0 and 255 for the prepended length are considered to be invalid.
+If a value of 0 or 255 is returned, the data space is assumed to be unimplemented.